zeno-ml/zeno-build/examples/chatbot/report/README.md

 Finally, we used Zeno’s
-[exploration UI](https://zenoml.com/docs/intro#exploration-ui) to try to find possible errors by gpt-3.5-turbo, the worst performing model.
+[exploration UI](https://zenoml.com/docs/intro#exploration-ui) to try to find possible errors by gpt-3.5-turbo, the best performing model.
 Specifically, we looked at all examples that had low chrf (<0.1) and looked through them manually to find trends.